orkes-io/docs/docs/developer-guides/task-to-domain.md

 Here - task type __send_email__ has two additional sets of worker instances listening to specific domain-based tasks.
 Domains are nothing but a label that connects the task work to the worker instance.
 For example, all the tasks with domain `dedicated_for_app_x` are sent to the workers configured with domain `dedicated_for_app_x`.

 :::tip
-The Task to Domain is the concept of limiting the task execution only to a specific worker via domain mapping.
+The Task-to-domain is the concept of limiting the task execution only to a specific worker via domain mapping.
 The domain name can be an arbitrary string.
 :::

 This feature can be really useful in the following scenarios: